-See Brake System Warning Light on page 3-39.
+See Brake System Warning Light on page 3-40.

 Braking action involves perception time and reaction time.
-First, you have to decide to push on the brake pedal.
-That is perception time.
-Then you have to bring up your foot and do it.
-That is reaction time.
+Deciding to push the brake pedal is perception time.
+Actually doing it is reaction time.

 Average reaction time is about three-fourths of a second.
 But that is only an average.
 It might be less with one driver and as long as two or three seconds or more with another.
 Age, physical condition, alertness, coordination, and eyesight all play a part.
 So do alcohol, drugs, and frustration.
 But even in three-fourths of a second, a vehicle moving at 60 mph (100 km/h) travels 66 feet (20 m).
-That could be a lot of distance in an emergency, so keeping enough space between your vehicle and others is important.
+That could be a lot of distance in an emergency, so keeping enough space between the vehicle and others is important.